michaeljclark/rv8/doc/src/bintrans.md

 - Register Assignment Entropy
 - Syscall Table Entropy

-The combination of these technique shall be referred to as Cryptographic Binary Translation using an entropy coded ABI.
+The combination of these techniques shall be referred to as Cryptographic Binary Translation using an entropy coded ABI.

 ## Large Address Space Entropy